.

 Isaiah 43:13 Yea, before the day was I am he and there is none that can deliver out of my hand.
 I will work and who shall let it.(original 'who shall change it?')?

-Isaiah 43:14 Thus saith the Lord, your redeemer, the Holy One of Israel; For your sake I have sent to Babylon and have brought down all their nobles and the Chaldeans, whose cry is in the ships.
+Isaiah 43:14 Thus says the Lord, your redeemer, the Holy One of Israel; For your sake I have sent to Babylon and have brought down all their nobles and the Chaldeans, whose cry is in the ships.

 Adam Clarke's Commentary:."The Chaldeans.exulted in their ships.
 Babylon was very advantageously situated both in respect to commerce and as a naval power.
 It was open to the Persian Gulf.(maps).by the Euphrates river, which was navigable by large vessels and being joined to the Tigris river above Babylon by the canal called Naharmalca or the Royal River, supplied the city with the produce of the whole country to the north of it, as far as the Euxine and Caspian seas.
 Semiramis was the foundress of this part and also of the Babylonian greatness.
 She improved the navigation of the Euphrates and is said to have had a fleet of three thousand galleys.
 We are not to wonder that in later times we hear little of the commerce and naval power of Babylon, for after the taking of the city by Cyrus, the Euphrates was not only rendered less fit for navigation by being on that occasion diverted from its course and left to spread over the whole country, but the Persian.monarchs, residing in their own country, to prevent any invasion by sea on that part of their empire, purposely obstructed the navigation of both the rivers by making cataracts in them by raising dams across the channel and making artificial falls in them, that no vessel of any size or force could possibly come up.
 Alexander the Great began to restore the navigation of the rivers by demolishing the cataracts upon the Tigris as far up as Seleucia, but he did not live to finish his great designs.
 Those upon the Euphrates still continued.
 Ammianus, xxiv.
 1, mentions them as subsisting in his time.